 How much do you know about complex wounds?
 Take our 10-question quiz to find out!
 Click here.

-The road to healing for many wounds starts with management of the wound bed.
+The first step for moving a chronic wound to an acute status is adequate wound bed preparation, which can be achieved with various strategies, including debridement, maintaining a proper moisture balance, and reducing the bacterial bioburden and inflammation.3 For non-healing diabetic foot and pressure injuries, offloading is also a crucial strategy.
+For venous ulcers, compression can be beneficial.2 The road to healing for many wounds starts with management of the wound bed.
 Moreover, the effectiveness of many advanced therapies relies on proper wound bed preparation that promotes healing.2 Even with the introduction of advanced wound therapies, including dressings, negative pressure wound therapy (NPWT), and cellular and/or tissue-based products, less than half of wounds heal after 12 weeks of treatment.
 However, the combination of proper wound bed preparation and advanced therapy can lead to greater success in helping these wounds achieve healing.3

 Cellular and Tissue-Based Therapies This type of advanced therapy consists of several therapies based on cells, including3:

 Stem cells derived from a variety of sources induce immunomodulation in the wound bed and facilitate healing by resolving inflammation, thus making them attractive cell therapeutic agents to treat chronic wounds.4Negative Pressure Wound Therapy NPWT has been described as an effective treatment for wounds of many etiologies, including complex non-healing wounds.5 With NPWT, subatmospheric pressure is applied to the surface of a wound sealed off by a film dressing and connected to a suction pump and drainage collection system with a tube.
 The use of NPWT is becoming increasingly popular because it can reduce the number of dressing changes required.
 It can be readily applied at the bedside,6 and it can result in improved healing and better patient outcomes.7

 Antimicrobial Dressings There are numerous innovative wound care dressings specifically developed to treat chronic wounds.
 These dressings contain a variety of antimicrobial agents, such as silver,2 polyhexamethylene biguanide, medical-grade honey, povidone-iodine, dialkylcarbamoyl chloride, and chlorhexidine gluconate.8 These dressings can work to manage bioburden levels in the wound and inhibit protease activity.2

 Chronic wounds remain a significant challenge in clinical practice and can have a detrimental impact on patients’ quality of life.
 Understanding the biological processes occurring in the wound bed can help clinicians optimize these conditions and select compatible advanced therapies to overcome the challenges that delay healing of complex and chronic wounds.

-The views and opinions expressed in this blog are solely those of the author, and do not represent the views of WoundSource, Kestrel Health Information, Inc., its affiliates, or subsidiary companies.
+The views and opinions expressed in this blog are solely those of the author, and do not represent the views of WoundSource, HMP Global, its affiliates, or subsidiary companies.